devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### createDevon4jProject <a name="createDevon4jProject"></a>
-This function is used to create devon4j project.
+This function is used to create a [devon4j](https://github.com/devonfw/devon4j) project.
 #### parameter
 You need one parameter for this function Example:createDevon4jProject(1st parameter)